Interested in becoming an Occupational Therapist?

 Entry Exams:

-The GRE is required by many programs, though some are now test-optional.
+The GRE is required by some programs, though some have phased out this requirement altogether.
 Always check the requirements of each school.

 Involvement/Extracurriculars: